benjamintanweihao/code_rippa/README.md

 Currently this gem is in its infancy.
 Any bug reports and feature requests are very welcomed.

 ## Changelog

+### 1.0.0

+- Compile pdf by default.
+- Choose a more sane theme (Code) by default.
+- Include LICENCE.

 ### 0.0.8 - 0.0.9